Anonymous social media: Anonymous apps

 Generating revenue from anonymous apps has been a discussion for investors.
 Since little information is collected about the users, it is difficult for anonymous apps to advertise to users.
 However some apps, such as Whisper, have found a method to overcome this obstacle.
 They have developed a "keyword-based" approach, where advertisements are shown to users depending on certain words they type.
-Another app named Yik Yak has been able to capitalize on the features they provide.
+The app Yik Yak has been able to capitalize on the features they provide.
 Anonymous apps such a Chrends take the approach of using anonymity to provide freedom of speech.
 Telephony app Burner has regularly been a top grossing utilities app in the iOS and Android app stores using its phone number generation technology.
 Despite the success of some anonymous apps, there are also apps, such as Secret, which have yet to find a way to generate revenue.
 The idea of an anonymous app has also caused mixed opinions within investors.
 Some investors have invested a large sum of money because they see the potential revenue generated within these apps.
 Other investors have stayed away from investing these apps because they feel these apps bring more harm than good.